codefresh-io/docs.codefresh.io/_posts/2024-08-30-august-release-notes.md

 ### General: Brand-new search mechanism and experience
 We’re excited to introduce the revamped search mechanism for our doc site!

+**Context-aware**
 Wherever you are in Codefresh and open search from the toolbar, either from Global Search & Navigation by typing `help` or by clicking the Help icon, you’ll get a curated list of articles that are context-sensitive to your location in the UI to kick-start your search.

+**AI for percise answers**
-To provide even more relevant results, we have also integrated AI with the free-text search.
+For even more relevant results, we have also integrated AI with the free-text search.
+Ask questions and receive precise answers to find exactly what you need.
-Additionally, for an enriched information experience, we have integrated our collection of blog posts from our experts.

 {% include
 image.html